GoraNetwork/oracle_consumer_app/README.md

 This is a code snippet that shows the consumption of an Algoracle global state price pair oracle.
 This example reads from two smart contracts: the price feed index contract that stores the current oracle appId for each price pair, and the corresponding contract for the desired price pair oracle.

+These institutional data providers are currently feeding the price feeds:

+* Kaiko
+* Amberdata
+* dxFeed
+* Brave New Coin
+* Crypto Compare
+* Twelve Data

 ## To view the index contract and look up the appId for a price pair on testnet:

     https://testnet.algoexplorer.io/application/70820731